Walks on l'Aup du Seuil

 The first four walks described below enter the basin from the west.
 The fifth ascends the third

-highest top in Chartreuse on the western ridge, and the final two ascend from the east, and explores
+highest top in Chartreuse on the western ridge, and the final three ascend from the east, and

-some of the eastern ridge.
-None will disappoint, and between them, they allow the exploration of the
+explore some of the eastern ridge.
+None will disappoint, and between them, they allow the